Blighty Bingo Review

 Promotions at Blighty Bingo

 Part of the reason why this label is so much fun is due to the promotions that customers can partake in; true, the graphics help a lot, but at the end of the day the bonuses that’ll improve your experience aren’t to be overlooked.
 In our opinion, promos can make or break an iGaming website, just like it can do with a thriving online casino.
-And so we turn our attention to the welcome offer, which consists of £70 worth of gaming tickets.
+And so we turn our attention to the welcome offer, which consists of 64 Free Bingo Tickets & 10 Free Spins.
 To unlock the value of these tickets, you need to spend £10 on your first deposit while using the code ‘BLIGHTY’.

 - VIP Club

-These passes are playable across a couple of different titles, with a series of 10 bonus spins also available to be played on Fluffy Favourites, an Eyecon game that’s a cult classic to many users.
+These passes are playable across a couple of different titles, with a series of 10 bonus spins also available to be played.
 Should you make a win when using these spins, that money will be credited to your real money balance, with no wagering requirements applied.
 Yes, you did read that right, no rollover requirements is part of what makes Blighty Bingo such a favourite among gamers.

 Seeing as how there’s no conventional deposit bonus, it makes sense that there’s no reload bonuses either.
 However, something is needed to make up for this lack of scope, which is why there’s free spins given on a daily basis whenever you login to your account; it’s a small peace offering, but for the most part it does the job.
 What is more, there’s tiers of membership to climb, sort of like a VIP club, resulting in you being able to access specialised promos and extra spins.
 This isn’t the only exclusive part of the site to access, but we’d argue it’s much more alluring than the bingo room related offers, such as the The Big Bang, a reward activated on the 10th of every month.